Mark Coles Steps Down as Pakistan Women's Head Coach

 "It is with a very heavy heart that I have decided to step down from my coaching role, something which I had enjoyed tremendously.
-However, at this time, my family responsibilities are such that they need my undivided attention and focus.
-I have been thinking about this for some time and taking into account Pakistan has some critical assignments in the next few months, I thought it was fair to the side I convey my decision to the Pakistan Cricket Board so that they have enough time to find a replacement,"ESPNcricinfo quoted him as saying.
+However, at this time my family responsibilities are such that they need my undivided attention and focus," Coles said in a statement issued by the Pakistan Cricket Board (PCB).